sasa-solutions/yr_weather/README.md

 `next_12_hours`|Conditions over the next twelve hours.
 `daily`|For the next week, per day, minima and maxima, maximum windspeeds, rainfall, etc.
-`six_hourly`|Six hourly forecast detail.
+`six_hourly`|Six hourly forecast detail. tomorrow|Tomorrow's maximum and minimum temperature, maximum windspeed, as well as cumulative forecast precipitation.
 `three_days`|Maximum and minimum temperature over the next three days, maximum windspeed, as well as cumulative forecast precipitation for those three days.
 `week`|Maximum and minimum temperature over the next week, maximum windspeed, as well as cumulative forecast precipitation for the week.
 `arrays`|A hash of six, equally sized, arrays: `at`, `temperature`, `wind_speed`, `wind_speed_knots`, `precipitation`, and `hours`.
 Use this data for graphing.